-According to the Attention Deficit Disorder Association (ADDA), 5 to 10 percent of children and 3 to 6 percent of adults throughout the world have ADD.
+According to the Attention Deficit Disorder Association (ADDA), five to 10 percent of children and three to six percent of adults throughout the world have ADD.
 Experts estimate that one-half to two-thirds of children with the disorder will continue to have symptoms and behaviors of ADD as adults.
 Some adults who have ADD may not have been diagnosed as children because their symptoms were not recognized.
 The symptoms often become more apparent when they begin to take on the demands of adult responsibilities and develop adult relationships.

 ADD can have a significant social impact on a person's life, affecting relationships in the family and on the job.

 The official medical term for this condition is attention deficit hyperactivity disorder, or AD/HD.
 The popular term for the condition has been shortened to ADD.

 ADD has been classified into three broad categories, depending on whether the majority of symptoms are hyperactive or attention deficit, or a combination of both.
 People with symptoms of both hyperactivity and attention deficit have "combined type ADD"; those whose symptoms are mainly attention deficit have "predominantly inattentive type ADD."
 Those whose symptoms are mainly hyperactivity have "predominantly hyperactive-impulsive type ADD."
 Symptoms of hyperactivity tend to decrease as a person ages and are less common in adults.

 ADD is caused by differences in the parts of the brain that control thoughts, emotions and actions.
 These differences are probably inherited.
 They lead people with ADD to act inappropriately and be inattentive, impulsive and disorganized.
 According to the attention deficit association, people with ADD have problems with these functions: